SetPointCorrection

 General

 The correction is applied proportionally between the room setpoint rSetPointRoom and the room temperature measurement rRoomTemp.
 The deviation is multiplied by the adjustable correction factor.
 This correction is applied to the supply setpoint rSetPointIn.
 The corrected setpoint is available at the output rSetpointOut.
 Maximum and minimum values can be freely parameterized for the correction.
-If the correction reaches the parameterized alarm level, it is considered a serious fault of the heated room and the setpoint is no longer corrected (e.g. window open).
-In this case the correction is deactivated (rCorrection=0, rSetpointOut=W) and the binary output xMax is set to 1.
-After the parameterized restart time, the function attempts to reactivate the correction.
+If the correction reaches the configured alarm level, it is considered a significant disturbance of the heated room and the setpoint is no longer corrected (e.g. window open).
+In this case the correction is disabled (rCorrection=0, rSetpointOut=W) and the binary output xMax is set to 1.
+After the configured restart time, the function attempts to reactivate the correction.
 If the correction is reactivated, the binary signal xMax resets to 0.
-The applied correction can be observed continuously at the output rCorrection.\
+The applied correction can be continuously observed at the output rCorrection.

 Diagram